Subprime mortgage crisis: Implications

-Post Recession Home Ownership by Millennials
+Post-recession home ownership by millennials

 Following the recession of the 2008–2010 era, there became a bigger focus from millennials on how mortgages affect their personal finances.
 Most who were of working age were unable to find employment that would allow them to save enough for a house.
 The lack of good employment opportunities has created questions among this generation about how much of their lives that they are willing to invest into a home and if that money is not better spent elsewhere.
 Mortgage Magnitude looks at how many years of life a mortgage will actually cost a consumer given the area's median income and median home value, showing homes in metropolitan areas ranging from ratios of 1:5 to 1:10.
 Donna Fancher researched to find if the "American Dream" of owning a home is still a realistic goal, or if it is continually shrinking for the youth of the US, writing:

-"The value of owner-occupied housing also exceeds income growth.
-In many markets, prospective buyers are continuing to rent due to concerns over affordability.
-However, demand also increases rent disproportionately."

 While housing prices fell dramatically during the recession, prices have been steadily coming back to pre-recession prices; with a rising interest rate, home ownership could continue to be challenging for millennials.
 Jason Furman wrote: